Tech Roles

 Use this checklist to turn a generic software engineer resume into an ATS-safe, recruiter-readable, role-targeted version.

-A checklist-driven review catches these gaps quickly.
+A checklist-driven review catches these gaps quickly and the failure is usually visible before you apply.

 The 8-point tech resume checklist